bws428/bws428.github.io/_posts/2020-05-21-pi-hole-google-wifi.md

 ## Pi-hole Basics

 Pi-hole operates as a [DNS sinkhole](https://en.wikipedia.org/wiki/DNS_sinkhole), essentially filtering every DNS request made by devices on your network.
 Requests for valid web services are returned, while requests for ads are blocked.
-Pi-hole filters the DNS requests for ads by comparing each request to a blacklist of known ad servers
+Pi-hole filters the DNS requests for ads by comparing each request to a blacklist of known ad servers.

-But unlike traditional browser-based adblocking plugins, Pi-hole doesn't just _hide_ the ads a web page returns -- it never requests them in the first place!
+But unlike traditional browser-based adblock plugins, Pi-hole doesn't just _hide_ the ads a web page returns -- it never requests them in the first place!
 This makes page loads quicker and reduces network traffic, making everything just feel _zippier_.

 On top of all that, Pi-hole comes with a nifty admin dashboard that shows you in real time all the requests made on your network, which devices are making the queries, and how many queries have been blocked.